edHelper.com

 By Vickie Chao

 1 Ancient Rome had a lot of marvels.
-Back in the heyday, the Romans put up many spectacular structures.
+Back in its heyday, the Romans put up many spectacular structures.
 Some of them still remain standing today.
 As we admire the civilization that ancient Rome left behind, we must keep one thing in mind.
 Rome's glory was built largely on the backs of countless slaves.

 2 Slaves played an important role in ancient Rome.
 Aside from doing construction, they also worked as servants at bathhouses or private homes.
 They took part in public games, fighting as gladiators.
-They labored away in farms.
+They labored away on farms.
 As slaves, they had little control over their lives.
 They had to do everything they were told.
-If they refused to take orders, they could get beaten up.
+If they refused to take orders, they could get beaten.
 If they tried to escape, they could even be killed.
 Once sold, most slaves simply resigned themselves to their fate.
 Of the few who rose up to defy the Romans, Spartacus was the most famous.

 4 The Romans were not pleased with this turn of events.
 Fearing more slaves would join Spartacus's forces, they wanted to crush the uprising quickly.
 The first one up for the challenge was Claudius Glaber.
 Glaber and his army of 3,000 had success at the beginning.
 They besieged the rebels on a hill and blocked the only path leading to the top.
 They thought that a victory was at hand, but they were wrong.
 Using vines as ropes, Spartacus and his men climbed down the other slippery side of the mountain undetected.
 Once they reached the ground, they circled around and ambushed Glaber's troops.
 As the Roman soldiers ran for their lives in haste, Spartacus ordered his followers to haul away the discarded weapons for future use.